 | Dishwasher cycle | 1,100 Wh | 425 g |

-The comparison that recalibrates most people's intuition: a standard 1,000-token mid-model AI query uses approximately one-tenth the energy of a Google search.
-This surprises people who assume AI must be vastly more expensive than search.
-At the per-query level for simple inference, it is not — though AI inference scales to far higher token counts than search ever does, and the cumulative footprint of running many long-context or reasoning queries is meaningfully larger.
+The evaluation that recalibrates most of the people's instinct: a favored 1,000-token mid-version AI query uses approximately 1/10th the strength of a Google search.
+This surprises individuals who count on AI need to be hugely more steeply-priced than seek.
+At the consistent with-question stage for clean inference, it is not — even though AI inference scales to a ways better token counts than are seeking for ever does, and the cumulative footprint of walking many long-context or reasoning queries is meaningfully large.

-The 128K context reasoning query — sending a long document for deep analysis using a model with extended thinking enabled — sits in a different category entirely: 0.85–2.4 Wh per query, equivalent to running an LED bulb for 5–15 minutes.
-At scale, these queries represent the highest per-call energy cost in the commercial AI stack today.
+The 128K context reasoning question — sending a long record for deep assessment the usage of a model with prolonged wondering enabled — sits in a exceptional magnificence totally: 0.85–2.4 Wh constant with query, same to walking an LED bulb for 5–15 mins.
+At scale, these queries constitute the best in step with-call strength price within the enterprise AI stack these days.

-Prompt length directly controls the token count, which directly controls the FLOPs required, which directly controls energy consumption.
+Set off period straight away controls the token don't forget, which immediately controls the FLOPs required, which at once controls power intake.
 This is not a marginal relationship — it is linear.
-Double the tokens, double the energy.
+Double the tokens, double the strength.

 |---|---|---|---|